 Manitoba Music is a member based not-for-profit, member-based music industry association working with people and companies in all aspects the the music industry in Manitoba.
 Through our programs and services, we provide information, education, communication, advocacy, industry development, and networking opportunities to nurture, develop and promote the growth and sustainability of the Manitoba music industry.
 Click to read more

 Does Manitoba Music sell local music and concert tickets?

-No, but we do have a lot of info about albums by Manitoba artists in our music releases section, and you can find some info on independent retailers that often carry local artists.
+No, but we do have a lot of info about albums by Manitoba artists in our music releases section.
 You can also visit our artist directory for more info on where to buy individual artists’ music and how to contact them.
-If you're looking for live music, check out our comprehensive online listings or download our free Manitoba Live concert-finding app (we do our best to include ticket info when we get it).
+If you're looking for live music, check out our comprehensive online listings or download our free MB Live concert-finding app (we do our best to include ticket info when we get it).

 What is MB Live?

 MB Live is a free app for iOS and Android that helps music fans find concerts in venues and clubs and at festivals in Winnipeg and throughout the entire province.
 Users can instantly find live music events by venue and by date, see which shows are happening nearby, discover new bands and venues, see artist lineups, get more info on hundreds of local artists, connect via social media, share the hottest shows with friends, and add events to their calendar so they never miss a show.

 Can Manitoba Music help promote my event?

 If you have a live music event, we may be able to help in a few different ways:

-Manitoba Music members with release parties, showcases or festival performances, or other shows are eligible for consideration for the Download of the Week features, which highlight upcoming events.
+Manitoba Music members with release parties, showcases or festival performances, or other shows are eligible for consideration for the Song of the Week features, which highlight upcoming events.
 Contact firstname.lastname@example.org for more info.

 We do have limited opportunities for promotional partnerships on events that feature Manitoba artists in meaningful ways and foster music community involvement and development.
-If you’d like to talk more about partnership opportunities, please contact email@example.com.
+Read more about partnership opportunities

 What is the Francophone Music Program?